q3769/conseq4j/README.md

 different sequence keys.
 As such, client-side multi-threading is not recommended when sequencing is imperative; instead, use conseq4j to provide both concurrency and sequencing.

-- Technically, the task-submitting thread only needs to be "logically" single; it doesn't have to be the same physical thread, as long as the related tasks are submitted by at most one thread at any given time.
+- Technically to form a sequence, the task-submitting thread only needs to be "logically" single.
+It doesn't have to be the same physical thread.
+As long as the related tasks are submitted by at most one thread at any given time, with the right order of sequence over the time, conseq4j should function as stated.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService